backtrace-labs/backtrace-android/README.md

-[Backtrace](http://backtrace.io/)'s integration with Android applications written in Java allows customers to capture and report handled and unhandled java exceptions to their Backtrace instance, instantly offering the ability to prioritize and debug software errors.
+[Backtrace](http://backtrace.io/)'s integration with Android applications written in Java or Kotlin which allows customers to capture and report handled and unhandled java exceptions to their Backtrace instance, instantly offering the ability to prioritize and debug software errors.

 ## Usage